edpichler/Apple-Dvorak-on-Windows/README.md

 ##Tips##
 1. To active and deactive the Insert key, hold `fn` and press `Enter`.
-2. To better use, you need to execute the auxiliar software (Auxiliar Software folder) each time Windows starts.
+2. For a better use, you need to execute the auxiliar software (Auxiliar Software folder) each time Windows starts.

 ##Known issues##
 1. In some cases, on the Login prompt of Windows change the layout to default.
 After loadining, Dvorak is actived automatically.